MrAlek/Swiftalytics/README.md

 ### Cocoapods

-CocoaPods 0.36 beta adds supports for Swift and embedded frameworks.
+[CocoaPods](https://github.com/cocoapods/cocoapods) 0.36 adds supports for Swift and embedded frameworks.
 You can install it with the following command:

 ```bash
 $ gem install cocoapods --pre